 Is the defendant’s use of the mark or a similar mark something other than a straight-up affixing of the mark as a source indicator for its goods?

- if NO, if it’s just the defendant using the mark as a mark for the defendant’s goods or services, then this requirement will be very easy for the plaintiff to prove.
+ if NO, if it’s just the defendant using the mark as a mark for the defendant’s goods or services, then this requirement will be easy for the plaintiff to prove.

- if YES, if it’s something that doesn’t quite fit the use-of-mark-as-a-mark mold, then this requirement may be a significant contested issue in an infringement.
+ if YES, if it’s something that doesn’t quite fit the use-of-a-mark-as-a-mark mold, then this requirement may be a significant contested issue in an infringement.
 Apply relevant cases.
 Examples of such non-straight-up defendant uses – and possible relevant cases to apply – would be:

 • a search engine selling advertising based on a user’s input of the plaintiff’s mark (Rescuecom v.
 Google)